10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Your individual images might be beautiful, but if they all look different, your portfolio feels disjointed and unprofessional.

-Why it's a problem: Consistency is a hallmark of professional work.
+Consistency is a hallmark of professional work.
 When potential clients browse your portfolio or Instagram feed, they should immediately recognize your aesthetic.
-If every image has different color grading, contrast levels, or mood, you look like you're still finding your style, or worse copying other photographers without a clear vision of your own.
+If every image has different color grading, contrast levels, or mood, you look like you're still finding your style or copying other photographers without a clear vision of your own.

 Create Lightroom presets that reflect your aesthetic.
-Start with your color temperature preference (warm, cool, or neutral), typical contrast and clarity adjustments, and any color grading you apply.
+Start with your color temperature preference like warm, cool, or neutral, typical contrast and clarity adjustments, and any color grading you apply.
 Use these as starting points for every flat lay, then fine-tune as needed.

 Before posting or delivering images, view them together.
 Do they feel like they belong to the same collection?
 If not, adjust until they do.